 Sizing development for composite and fiber production is highly specialized and complex.
-Sizing development is a complex process.
-Understanding most of the process, property and chemical structure-property relationships involved in sizing performance for composite and fiber production is difficult.
-Michelman however, has a deep knowledge due to years of experience and countless trial and error experiments.
-This puts them in the ideal place to explain it to the advanced composites materials industry, and bring their sizing expertise forward for the benefit of others.
-Sizing therefore, helping composites rapidly change the way we drive, generate energy and transport goods.
-It is also putting forward solutions for problems involving the contradiction between achieving maximum strength or minimal weight.
-This article will discuss the role sizing plays in glass –reinforced composites.
+Understanding the processes, properties and chemical structure-property relationships involved in sizing performance are difficult, however, years of expertise in interface adhesion have helped Michelman explain it to the advanced composite materials industry.
+As a result, sizing is helping composites rapidly change the way we drive, generate energy and transport goods; and is helping the industry tackle problems involving the contradiction between achieving maximum strength with minimal weight.
+The role of sizing for glass-reinforced composites is discussed below:

 What is Sizing?

 A sizing (the word “finish” is sometimes used, which is derived from the textile industry) is a combination of a various chemicals, mostly diluted in water, which fabric and fiber producers use to coat their fiber.
 In several instances, the sizing can be regarded as a coating on the fiber, and in many cases, it is what typically differentiates the fibers made by separate manufacturers.
 Each manufacturer has developed their own method of sizing and how to apply it to the fiber to suit the needs of the targeted application.
 Michelman has developed a range of formulations involving binders and film formers.